Skip To Main Content

 Snow Sports

-With state-of-the-art training facilities, elite-level coaching, and rigorous academics, Holderness School offers the best preparatory school ski program in the nation.
+Holderness combines state-of-the-art training facilities, world-class coaching, and rigorous academics to offer one of the most comprehensive preparatory school ski programs in the nation.

 Alpine Skiing